-NOTE: You can insert the double-sided emergency key into the lock cylinder with either side up.
+NOTE: You can insert the double-sided emergency key into the lock cylinder with either side up once the Start/Stop button has been removed.

 Removing Key Fob From Ignition

 Place the shift lever in PARK (if equipped with an automatic transmission).
 Turn the Key Fob to the OFF position and then remove the Key Fob.